B. J. Baker

-Betty Jane Baker (née Phillips; May 6, 1927 – April 2, 2002) was an American singer, songwriter and vocal contractor, who worked as a backup singer on recordings by Elvis Presley, Frank Sinatra, Bobby Darin, The Righteous Brothers and Sam Cooke, among others.
-She also sang on the radio, with big bands and did voice work for television and films and appeared on television variety shows.
+Betty Jane Baker (née Phillips; May 6, 1927 – April 2, 2002) was an American singer, songwriter, and vocal contractor, who worked as a backup singer on recordings by Elvis Presley, Frank Sinatra, Bobby Darin, the Righteous Brothers, and Sam Cooke, among others.
+She also sang on the radio with big bands, did voice work for television and films, and appeared on television variety shows.

 Early life and career

-Born in Birmingham, Alabama, Baker was Miss Alabama in 1944 as Betty Jane Rase, and was 4th runner-up in the 1944 Miss America Pageant.
+Born in Birmingham, Alabama, Baker was Miss Alabama in 1944 as Betty Jane Rase, and was the fourth runner-up in the 1944 Miss America Pageant.

 From the 1940s, Baker sang in big bands and on the radio, and in the 1960s, she appeared in several television shows, including the variety shows of Dean Martin and Judy Garland.
-She backed Elvis Presley in his recording of "Can't Help Falling in Love", Lloyd Price in "Stagger Lee", Sam Cooke in "You Send Me", Bobby Darin in "Dream Lover", Frank Sinatra in "That's Life", Jackie Wilson in "Baby Workout", The Righteous Brothers in "You've Lost That Lovin' Feelin'" and Nancy Sinatra on her 1969 album Nancy.
+She backed Elvis Presley in his recording of "Can't Help Falling in Love", Lloyd Price in "Stagger Lee", Sam Cooke in "You Send Me", Bobby Darin in "Dream Lover", Frank Sinatra in "That's Life", Jackie Wilson in "Baby Workout", the Righteous Brothers in "You've Lost That Lovin' Feelin'", and Nancy Sinatra on her 1969 album Nancy.
 She recorded extensively with the Anita Kerr Singers.

-In addition to her studio singing, Baker was the singing voice of Linda Low (played by Nancy Kwan) in the 1961 film version of Flower Drum Song and also lent her voice to The Story of Babar, the Little Elephant (1968 TV movie), Babar Comes to America (1971 TV movie) and Heidi's Song (1982).
+In addition to her studio singing, Baker was the singing voice of Linda Low (played by Nancy Kwan) in the 1961 film version of Flower Drum Song and also lent her voice to The Story of Babar, the Little Elephant (1968 TV movie), Babar Comes to America (1971 TV movie), and Heidi's Song (1982).
 She sang two songs ("(Won't You Come Home) Bill Bailey" and "The Rockenschpeel Jingle") as the character Wilma in the second season of The Flintstones episode, "The Happy Household".

 Baker was also well regarded as a vocal contractor for backup singers.